 There are a whole lot of words, some explicit, that could be used to describe 2020 thus far.
 One descriptor that definitely fits, though, is “uncertain.”
 The COVID-19 pandemic has been marred by uncertainty at every turn.
 When will life get back to normal?
 When will a vaccine be available?
 Will COVID-19 ever really go away for good?

-“When our world changes unexpectedly, we want to blame that volatility on somebody, to make sense of it, and perhaps neutralize it,” says Yale’s Philip Corlett, associate professor of psychiatry and senior author of the study, in a university release.
+Yale’s Philip Corlett, associate professor of psychiatry and senior author of the study, said in a university release.
 “Historically in times of upheaval, such as the great fire of ancient Rome in 64 C.E. or the 9/11 terrorist attacks, paranoia and conspiratorial thinking increased.”

 For decades, most scientists and academics have accepted the theory that paranoia stems from social threats and experiences being misinterpreted.
 But, the researchers behind this latest study hypothesized that paranoia is caused by feelings of uncertainty, even when there isn’t an obvious social threat involved.

-To get to the bottom of paranoia’s origins, researchers conducted a series of experiments involving a group of participants with varying levels of self-diagnosed paranoia.
+To get to the bottom of paranoia’s origins, researchers conducted multiple experiments involving a group of participants with varying levels of self-diagnosed paranoia.
 Some considered themselves very paranoid on a day-to-day basis, while others said they rarely felt paranoid.

 Next, the study’s authors changed the card game up even more, again without telling any of the players.
 Once it became apparent to everyone playing that the game was wildly unpredictable and erratic even the low-paranoia participants started showing clear signs of paranoia.

-“The benefit of seeing paranoia through a non-social lens is that we can study these mechanisms in simpler systems, without needing to recapitulate the richness of human social interaction,” Reed concludes.
+“The benefit of seeing paranoia through a non-social lens is that we can study these mechanisms in simpler systems, without needing to recapitulate the richness of human social interaction,” lead author Erin Reed concludes.

 So, even in the absence of dirty looks or menacing whispers, uncertainty can push even the calmest among us into a highly paranoid state.
 While paranoia may be somewhat helpful during an unpredictable card game or situation, in the context of everyday life, it’s much more of a hindrance.